-In trying to establish the difference between woods and forests that are a few things to put into consideration, but we will have to start with the main thing that differentiates these two.
-The main difference between woods and forest is the rate of canopy cover of the wood’s tree density.
+In trying to establish the difference between woods and forests, there are a few things to consider, but we will have to start with the main factor that differentiates these two.
+The main difference between woods and forests is the rate of canopy cover and the tree density.

-In the forest, there is a thicker canopy cover because the forest has more trees covering larger amounts of land while in the woods you will see a sparser density of trees.
-This makes the woods have a more open canopy that will ultimately provide less shade and drier land.
+In a forest, there is a thicker canopy cover because the forest has more trees covering larger amounts of land.
+In contrast, in the woods, you will see a sparser density of trees.
+This makes the woods have a more open canopy that ultimately provides less shade and drier land.

-If we want to have a historical understanding of the difference between a forest and woods, it will take us back to the Middle or dark ages when forests were used for royal hunting.
+If we want to have a historical understanding of the difference between a forest and woods, it will take us back to the Middle Ages or Dark Ages when forests were used for royal hunting.

-Without further ado, we will be diving into this topic properly.
-We will be discussing these two concept separately so that we will provide a proper explanation of what forest and woods is all about.
+Without further ado, we will dive into this topic properly.
+We will discuss these two concepts separately to provide a proper explanation of what forests and woods are all about.

-And we will differentiate the two by using the information provided by the UN Food and Agricultural Organization (FAO) and the U.S. National Vegetation Classification system.
+We will differentiate the two using information provided by the UN Food and Agricultural Organization (FAO) and the U.S. National Vegetation Classification system.

 What Is a Forest?

-According to Food and Agriculture Organisation (FAO), a forest is a place with trees that are not less than 5 meters tall.
-Meaning that a forest should contain trees that are over 16 feet.
+According to the Food and Agriculture Organization (FAO), a forest is a place with trees that are at least 5 meters tall, meaning that a forest should contain trees that are over 16 feet.
 These trees should cover an area of land that is not less than 0.5 hectares and provide a canopy cover of not less than 10%.

-In a forest, you should also find younger trees that are about 5 meters long and also provide a canopy of not less than 10%.
+In a forest, you should also find younger trees that are about 5 meters tall and also provide a canopy cover of not less than 10%.

 Note that a forest should not include land that has always been used for farming or general agricultural purposes.

-According to the U.S. National Vegetation Classification system, a forest is a place with trees that provides a closed canopy – these trees have a height above not less than 6 meters and provide a cover of 60% – 100%.
+According to the U.S. National Vegetation Classification system, a forest is a place with trees that provide a closed canopy—these trees have a height of at least 6 meters and provide a cover of 60%–100%.

-Forests are made of tree biomes and they are:
+Forests are composed of tree biomes, and they are:

 Temperate Forests

-Temperate forests have four different seasons in a year, and the temperatures in these kinds of forests will vary at different times and seasons of the year.
+Temperate forests have four distinct seasons in a year, and the temperatures in these forests vary at different times and seasons of the year.

-Because of the nature of a temperate forest, you will find different kinds of animals that are able to adapt to the different temperatures in this kind of forest.
-Some of the animals you can find in a tropical forest includes deer, raccoons, wolves, squirrels and hibernating bears.
+Due to the nature of temperate forests, you will find various kinds of animals that can adapt to the different temperatures in this type of forest.
+Some of the animals you can find in a temperate forest include deer, raccoons, wolves, squirrels, and hibernating bears.

 Tropical Forests

-The tropical forest has temperatures that are warmer, and more humid.
+Tropical forests have warmer and more humid temperatures.
 These kinds of forests can only be found in places that are very close to the equator.

-This is a kind of forest where you will find animals like poisonous frogs, jaguars, and gorillas.
-This is because of the high amount of rainfall in places where tropical forests are located.
-The Tropical rainforests provide enough trees and thick canopy to make for a dark and secure environment for the aforementioned animals to thrive.
+In this type of forest, you will find animals like poisonous frogs, jaguars, and gorillas.
+This is due to the high amount of rainfall in places where tropical forests are located.
+The tropical rainforests provide enough trees and a thick canopy to create a dark and secure environment for the aforementioned animals to thrive.

 Boreal Forests

-These are kinds of frost that have very cold temperatures.
-Siberia and Alaska are a couple of places where you can easily find forests like this.
+These are types of forests that have very cold temperatures.
+Siberia and Alaska are a couple of places where you can easily find forests like these.

-This kind of forest helps significantly with carbon capture.
+This type of forest helps significantly with carbon capture.
 Its temperature makes it possible for animals like moose, reindeer, arctic hares, and polar bears to thrive in it.

 What Is a Wood?

-According to FAO land covered with trees of 5 meters and above spanning across 0.5 hectares of land providing a canopy of 5 – 10 percent is considered to be woodland.
-This implies woods provide a canopy of not more than 10% or it will be considered a forest.
-This canopy cover may be provided by shrubs, trees and bushes.
+According to the FAO, land covered with trees of 5 meters and above spanning across 0.5 hectares and providing a canopy of 5-10 percent is considered to be woodland.
+This implies that woods provide a canopy of no more than 10%; otherwise, it would be considered a forest.
+This canopy cover may be provided by shrubs, trees, and bushes.

-According to a piece of information provided by U.S. National Vegetation Classification standards woodland has a more open canopy of about 5 – 60 percent canopy cover provided by the domination of trees.
-If the canopy cover is above the aforementioned percentage then it will be considered a forest.
+According to information provided by the U.S. National Vegetation Classification standards, woodland has a more open canopy of about 5-60 percent canopy cover, primarily provided by the domination of trees.
+If the canopy cover is above this percentage, it will be considered a forest.

-In North America stands of trees that existed before the year 1600 are called “old-growth forests,” while in the UK it is called “ancient woodlands,” it all depends on where you are located.
+In North America, stands of trees that existed before the year 1600 are called “old-growth forests,” while in the UK they are called “ancient woodlands.”
+The terminology depends on where you are located.

-The Australians consider vegetation of trees with a canopy to cover 10 – 30 percent of woodland.
-They have tall and low woods with trees over 98 feet and trees under 30 feet respectively.
+Australians consider vegetation of trees with a canopy cover of 10-30 percent to be woodland.
+They distinguish between tall and low woods, with trees over 98 feet and trees under 30 feet, respectively.

-According to an article published by SigBusiness.com, woods will have more open canopy while forests will have more closed canopy cover – making the woods suitable place for animals that live on the ground and the forest suitable place for animals that live particularly among the trees.
+According to an article on Treehugger.com, woods have a more open canopy while forests have a more closed canopy cover, making woods a suitable place for animals that live on the ground and forests suitable for animals that live particularly among the trees.